mistertest/xcloud-shield/README.md

 You only just can using "Sideload" with the Smartphone App version, but performances <br>
 are not optimized and the Interface is not thinked and integrated for Android TV experience. <br>
 And using Browsers like Chrome with sideload is not playable too. <br>
-The only browser on the shield than can promise a minimal and acceptable experience is Open Browser.
+The only browser on the shield than can promise a minimal and acceptable experience is Open Browser. <br>
 But it's not optimised well for Cloud gaming too.